ErpNetDocs/tech/modules/logistics/wms/composite-products/working-with-composite-products.md

 ![Inbound Warehouse Order with Composite Product](pictures/inb-wo-composite-product.png)

 4. These lines are then executed by the warehouse workers using WMS Worker app.
 - Receive (comp) lines are executed as usual for receive operations.
-See Receive (comp) (link) task type.
 - Dekit line can be placed before or after the Receive (comp) lines.
 It is used for fulfilling the parent (requisition) line and performing a control.
 The position of the Dekit line and how the control is performed depends on the specified level of control.
-For more information, see Dekit (link) task type.
+For more information, see @levels .